MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-tile.md

 author: mgoedtel
 ms.author: magoedte
 manager: carmonm
-ms.date: 10/30/2017
+ms.date: 01/16/2018
 ms.custom: na
 ms.prod: system-center-2016
-monikerRange: 'sc-om-1711'
+monikerRange: 'sc-om-1801'
 ms.technology: operations-manager
 ms.topic: article
 ---

 # How create a dashboard with the Tile widget in the Web console
-In System Center Operations Manager, the Web console provides a monitoring interface for a management group that can be opened on any computer using any browser that has connectivity to the Web console server.
+In System Center Operations Manager version 1801, the Web console provides a monitoring interface for a management group that can be opened on any computer using any browser that has connectivity to the Web console server.
 The following steps describe how to add a Tile widget to a  dashboard in the new HTML5 Web console.
 It displays a summary tile showing the health and number of alerts for the object that match a criteria.

 ## Add widget to dashboard